-Shareholder's letter of expectations LSS alignment Climate change Comply with government requirements to make the public sector carbon neutral by 2010 LSS is developing a new environmental policy that will set out the parameters for creating a working group to engage staff in efforts to reduce our greenhouse gas (GHG) emissions.
-LSS is capturing the necessary data to report on energy and paper use in June 2009, as required.
-LSS is reviewing energy and paper use to determine a cost-effective plan for reductions/alternatives that will lower our GHG emissions from these sources.
+Shareholder's letter of expectations LSS alignment Climate change Comply with government requirements to make the public sector carbon neutral by 2010 • LSS will finalize a new environmental policy that engages staff in efforts to reduce our greenhouse gas emissions.
+LSS will fully implement print/copy monitoring solutions to reduce paper use; complete conversion to recycled paper; minimize business travel; and build new premises to sustainability standards (Leadership in Energy and Environmental Design - LEED). • LSS completed and filed a carbon neutral action report as required in Spring 2009.
 Financial performance Meet applicable financial reporting requirements LSS meets all financial reporting requirements.
 Increase capacity to provide accurate forecasting in those areas that have a material effect on the Ministry of Attorney General's fiscal performance • LSS is providing monthly reports to the Ministry of Attorney General on exceptional case funds, which have the greatest impact on LSS expenses.
 Give priority to budget-to-actual expenditure variance set out in service plan Budget-to-actual expenditure variance continues to be a priority.